 Example 2 Mr. Smith is required to turn in his participation hours every Tuesday at 10:00 a.m.
 Mr. Smith missed his appointment on Tuesday.
 Mr. Smith has until close of business on Thursday (day 3) to reschedule or provide a good-cause reason.
-Mr. Smith failed to provide a good-cause reason during the compliance period, and a sanction was initiated.
+Mr. Smith failed to provide a good-cause reason during the compliance period, and a penalty was initiated.
 Mr. Smith claimed good cause on Monday.
 Staff completes the good-cause recommendation on Monday and receives approval from HHSC on Friday.
 Staff schedules the next appointment for the following Tuesday.

+Week 1: